 2.5.1 Minister’s Role

-2.5.1.a The Congregation operates under policy governance, and the Minister serves as Lead Executive/CEO operating consistent with the policies, authorities, and limitations adopted by the Board.
+2.5.1.a The Congregation operates under policy governance, and the Minister serves as Lead Executive operating consistent with the policies, authorities, and limitations adopted by the Board.
 The Minister is responsible for ensuring appropriate implementation and management of policies regarding staff, including staffing practices, maintenance of all personnel records, clear and accurate job descriptions, timely enrollment of eligible staff in offered benefit plans, annual compensation reviews, staff evaluations, and a dispute resolution process.
 The Minister has authority to hire, discharge, change the compensation of Congregational staff or implement other major personnel-related changes consistent with Board Policies.

-2.5.1.b The Minister is Head-of-Staff and is responsible for the development of equitable and appropriate policies and the supervision of staff.
-The Minister may delegate supervision of individual staff members.
-The Minister is responsible for ensuring appropriate management and supervision of staff including development of appropriate policies and practices, maintenance of all personnel records, clear and accurate job descriptions, timely enrollment of eligible staff in offered benefit plans, annual compensation reviews, staff evaluations, and a dispute resolution process.
-The Minister has authority to hire, discharge, change the compensation of Congregational staff or implement other major personnel-related changes in consultation with the Board.

 2.5.2 Relationship to Other Staff: The Minister, in collaboration with congregational leaders, has primary responsibility for overseeing the implementation of the vision and mission of the Congregation.

 The Minister, as staff lead, will foster a collaborative environment among staff.